seng438-winter-2023/seng438-a4-EduardoBBenetti/seng438-a4-team_number.md

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing
 Mutation testing is a form of white box testing where the testers are able of closely analyse the components of the program.
 The main purpose of implementing mutation testing is to increase the effectiveness of the testing process and consequently the quality of the software.
 With small changes in the source code, we able to analyze the effectivess and coverage of the JUnit tests designed for the program.
 Aa high mutation score would represent a very effective test suite, meaning that the software would be covering a large possibilities of inputs.

+ADVANTAGES:
+- Ability to ensure the quality of the test suite, and overall source code
+- Mutation score give a detailed breakdown of which types of inputs are not being hadled by the test suit
+- Early detection of errors to avoid getting into the production phase

+DISADVANTAGES:
+- Overall a very time consuming process, since its very detailed process, it takes time to review the series of test performed on a software
+- Equivalent mutation can cause a series of misunderstading during the testing process
+- A very overwhelming process in general due to the huge amount of testing and data that has to extracted in order to turn into useful insights about the program

 # Explain your SELENUIM test case design process

 # Explain the use of assertions and checkpoints